50 photos of the sports world showing support for Black lives

 Naomi Osaka highlights murder of Ahmaud Arbery

-During this year’s U.S. Open, tennis player Naomi Osaka wore seven different face masks for each round of the annual tournament.
+During the U.S. Open, tennis player Naomi Osaka wore seven different face masks for each round of the annual tournament.
 Each mask, which she started wearing when the tournament began on Aug.
-31, named a Black person whose death has been repeatedly cited in nationwide protests about racial injustice.
+31, 2020, named a Black person whose death has been repeatedly cited in nationwide protests about racial injustice.

 Minnesota Twins highlight George Floyd, killed by police in Minnesota